PO Box 9021, Wilmington, DE 19809, USA

 (monotypic)

-32. Gray-headed Piprites (nt) (*) ______ CR:jul,dec/jan GU:jan (has been called Gray-headed Manakin, but not a manakin) (total range from eastern Guatemala to Costa Rica)
+31. Gray-headed Piprites (nt) (*) ______ CR:jul,dec/jan GU:jan (total range from eastern Guatemala to western Panama)

 Piprites griseiceps